-Diane Garrison, MM, MT-BC, is a nationally board certified music therapist with extended training in nuerologic music therapy (NMT) and neonatal intensive care unit music therapy (NICU MT) practice.
+Diane Garrison Langston, MM, MT-BC, is a nationally board certified music therapist with extended training in neurologic music therapy (NMT) and neonatal intensive care unit music therapy (NICU MT) practice.

 Diane graduated from Florida State University with her bachelor's and master's degree in music therapy, with clinical practice and research focused on utilizing music therapy for active duty military personnel and veterans.

-At the University of Florida, Diane is a member of the creative arts therapists interdisciplinary team working with the National Endowment for the Arts Creative Forces Project in conjunction with the Malcolm Randall VA to develop a manual for delivering arts based practice via telehealth to veterans in rural communities.
+At the University of Florida, Diane is a member of the creative arts therapists interdisciplinary team working with the National Endowment for the Arts Creative Forces: Military Healing Arts Network Project in conjunction with the Malcolm Randall VA to develop a manual for delivering creative arts based practice via telehealth to veterans in rural communities.